 Ban The Burn is a Hebden Bridge-based campaign.
 I wrote about it for New Interationalist in August 2012 & again in February 2014 and in between, added updates as they occurred.
 In Jan 2013 the campaign went to Brussels to ask the EC to investigate a potential misuse of European funds.
-This saga looks set to to last a little longer yet…
+Eventually we achieved mainstream coverage.
+The saga looks set to to last a little longer yet…

 (Scroll to the bottom of the page for the August story, which covers the background.)